• Consultations

 At this time, the supplement may not be available locally at stores such as Walmart, Costco, Kroger, Wholefoods, Walgreens, Rite Aid, Target, or at Vitamin Shoppe or GNC.
 The only way to purchase is online directly from the official, secure company website.

-Here's where things get a little blurry.
 The address listed on the bottles is 4604 49th St N # 67, Saint Petersburg, FL 33709-3842.
 This is the same address on file with the Better Business Bureau.
 Another business that shares this address is TLC World Wide Shipping Center.
 This may be the company that sends Folifort to customers.
 The official website states that the creator of the Folifort is a woman named Alma F. But who is she?
-What is Alma's last name?
-Being known for one name only is fine for celebrities such as Cher, Prince, and Ye; however, it gives the impression of non-transparency when it comes to the inventor of a dietary supplement company.
+Is Alma F a doctor What is Alma's last name?
+While it's quite possible the inventor wishes to remain out of the spotlight, this may also fuel conspiracies by those who wish for greater transparency.

 Contact Folifort Customer Support